manel24/ManelPortfolio/README.md

 # Personal Portfolio

-It is a Web Portfolio designed and developed for me for self-selling purposes.
+It is a Web Portfolio designed and developed for Manel Charouni for self-selling purposes.

 ## Features